formalsec/graphjs/README.md

 #### 1. Build the code property graph (representation of source code)

-This stage builds the code property graph of the program to be analysed, a graph-based data structure that coalesces into the same representation the abstract syntax tree, control flow graph, and data dependency graph of the given program.
+This stage builds the code property graph of the program to be analyzed, a graph-based data structure that coalesces into the same representation the abstract syntax tree, control flow graph, and data dependency graph of the given program.

 The code for the code property graph is in the [parser](./parser) folder.

 This step outputs:
 - Normalized javascript file of the program
 - Graph outputs (svg and/or csv)
+- Graph metrics (graph_stats.json)

 #### 2. Query the graph